100ideas/jekyll-custom-theme/README.md

 3. rename your new (forked) repo of the theme. settings > rename:
   - rename as desired
   - note branch name listed under **github pages** ("master" or "gh-pages") - gh-pages in this case
-  - check `https://<your-github-username>.github.io/jekyll-custom-theme/` to see if the theme is working
+  - check `https://<your-github-username>.github.io/jekyll-custom-theme/` to see if the theme is working - in my case, https://100ideas.github.io/jekyll-custom-theme/

 4. clone to local machine (using new repo name in this case of 'jekyll-custom-theme'):